lcmhhhhhh/lcmTestPage/docs/en/core/index.md

 VeCLI includes a model fallback mechanism to ensure that you can continue to use the CLI even if the default "pro" model is rate-limited.

-If you are using the default "pro" model and the CLI detects that you are being rate-limited, it automatically switches to the "flash" model for the current session.
-This allows you to continue working without interruption.

 ## File discovery service

 The file discovery service is responsible for finding files in the project that are relevant to the current context.
 It is used by the `@` command and other tools that need to access files.